leixu2046/windows-ai-foundry-workshop/demo-app/demo-guides/01-DevEnvironmentSetup.md

 - **Solution**: This is normal - subsequent builds will be faster

 ## Next Steps

-Once your environment is set up and the skeleton app runs successfully, you're ready to proceed to:
+### If Using demo-app-start (Implementation Path):
+Ready to build AI features step by step:
-- **Lab Guide 2**: Implementing OCR and Image Description
+- **Module 2**: Implementing OCR and Image Description
-- **Lab Guide 3**: Adding Text Summarization
+- **Module 3**: Adding Text Summarization
-- **Lab Guide 4**: Standard Ticket Generation with Phi Silica
+- **Module 4**: Standard Ticket Generation with Phi Silica
-- **Lab Guide 5**: LoRA-Enhanced Ticket Generation
+- **Module 5**: LoRA-Enhanced Ticket Generation

+### If Using demo-app-final (Demo Path):
+Explore the complete working application:
+- Examine implemented AI services in the `Services/` folder
+- Test all AI features with sample data
+- Review code architecture and patterns
+- Use as reference while building your own implementation

+### Bonus: LoRA Training Data Exploration
+Navigate back to the repository root to explore:
+- **LoRA Fine-Tuning Training Data/**: Example datasets for training custom LoRA adapters
+- Use these patterns to create your own domain-specific training data

 ## Verification Checklist
 Before proceeding to the next lab: